“B” horizon

 severe damage to plants, especially to lush, new growth.

-Fireblight is a bacteria disease of members of the
+Fireblight is a bacterial disease of members of the

 fungal